-If a large number of Data Controllers carry out the same Data Applications in a similar fashion which, due to the purpose of the use and the processed categories of data, is unlikely to be a risk to the Data Subjects' interest in secrecy, these Data Applications can be declared as standard applications (Standardanwendungen), which are not subject to notification either.
-Currently, 35 standard applications have been defined for different purposes of private and public Data Controllers, all of which list exactly the Data Subjects and data which may be processed, as well as the potential recipients.
+If a large number of Data Controllers carry out the same data applications in a similar fashion which, due to the purpose of the use and the processed categories of data, is unlikely to be a risk to the Data Subjects' interest in secrecy, these data applications can be declared as standard applications ("Standardanwendungen"), which are not subject to notification either.
+Currently, 37 standard applications have been defined for different purposes of private and public Data Controllers, all of which list exactly the Data Subjects and data which may be processed, as well as the potential recipients.

-The current Standard Applications can be found in the Standard-und Muster-Verordnung 2004 (StMV 2004), Federal Law Gazette II No. 312/2004.
+The current standard applications can be found in the Standard- und Muster-Verordnung 2004 ("StMV 2004"), Federal Law Gazette II No. 312/2004, as amended by Federal Law Gazette II No. 278/2015.